deployphp/docs/getting-started.md

 dep init
 ```

 This command will create the `deploy.php` file in the current directory.
-It is called *recipe* and contains configuration and tasks for deployment.
+It is called a *recipe* and contains configuration and tasks for deployment.
 By default all recipes extend the [common](https://github.com/deployphp/deployer/blob/master/recipe/common.php) recipe.
-Place your _deploy.php_ file in root of your project and type `dep` or `dep list` command you will see a list of all available tasks.
+Place your _deploy.php_ file in root of your project and type `dep` or `dep list` command.
+You will see a list of all available tasks.

 > You can call `dep` command in any subdirectory of your project.